dsrichard97/dsrichard97/README.md

 👨‍💻 <b> Latest Projects </b>...
 </p>

-  * <a href="https://github.com/dsrichard97/databasesys"> Membership Management System Prototype </a> - features an integrated ticketing and survey mechanism, streamlining user interactions for database modifications in SQL.
+  * <a href="https://github.com/dsrichard97/databasesys"> Membership Management System Prototype: User Interface </a> - features an integrated ticketing and survey mechanism, streamlining user interactions for database modifications in SQL.
-  * <a href="https://github.com/dsrichard97/chicago_crime">Chicago Crime</a> - A quick analysis using temporal analysis to showcase crime hotspots. <br/>
+  * <a href="https://github.com/dsrichard97/chicago_crime">Data-Driven Strategies for Reducing Crime in Chicago</a> - A quick analysis using temporal analysis to showcase crime hotspots. <br/>

 <p align="left">